September 17th, 2014

 Recipe Slightly Adapted by Winner Dinners/Origin Unknown

-1 tablespoon olive oil
+1 tablespoon parsley

-1/2 teaspoon salt
+1 teaspoon salt

 Soak beans in water overnight (or cover beans with water, bring to a boil, boil 2 minutes, and let stand 1 hour).
 Rinse beans, place in a crock pot and barely cover with water.
 Add pork and garlic and cook on low for about 5 hours or until the beans are soft but not mushy, stirring occasionally.
 Remove the salt pork and dice it up, discarding the fat; set aside.
 Fry the chopped bacon in a large frying pan.
 When it’s almost done, add the onion and the diced pork and cook until tender.
 Add the remaining ingredients to the frying pan and cook, stirring frequently, until thickened.
 Add the tomato mixture to the beans in the crock pot.
 Continue to cook on low for another hour.